Isle of Wight is England’s largest island. And smallest county (depending apparently whether the tide is in or out – it interchanges with Rutland).

 This recipe for vegan Victoria sponge cake (The Veg Space) is just one of a few plant-based alternatives to try.
 It’s super-simple to make and extras keep for a few days, in an airtight tin.

-Before cooking, read up on kitchen safety for people and pets.
+Before cooking, read up on food safety for people & pets

 Victoria Sponge Cake (Cupful of Kale) is another decadent recipe, again layering up fluffy vanilla sponges with fresh strawberries, strawberry jam and whipped vegan buttercream.